ClickCease

 Clean your house thoroughly and declutter every room.
 Pack away personal items and excess furniture so buyers can envision themselves living there.

-Great location, spacious rooms, or unique architectural details can always overshadow cosmetic problems when presented properly.
+Great location, spacious rooms, or unique architectural details can always overshadow cosmetic problems when appropriately presented.

 Step 5: Handle Negotiations and Closing